moq-wg/moq-transport/draft-ietf-moq-transport.md

 Note: Certain considerations apply when using Datagram.
 See the section on datagram that follows from discussions in the PR316.s under the PR 316

+TODO: More details are needed to determine when a stream can be closed.
+      Refer to disucssions on issue 318 on explicit markers for signaling stream completion.

 ## SUBSCRIBE {#message-subscribe-req}